 Justice Goudge’s independent report can be found here.

 The inaccurate and false content, consistently repeated throughout Canadaland’s articles and amplified through repeated social media, are causing extensive harm to WE Charity, with a serious consequence on our mission to uplift children and families from extreme poverty.
-As one example, as a direct result of Canadaland’s inaccurate published statements, the organization lost a half million dollar commitment of support—which was meant to provided 2,000 girls with a year of primary education in rural Kenya.
+As one example, as a direct result of Canadaland’s inaccurate published statements, the organization lost a half-million-dollar commitment of support—which was meant to provided 2,000 girls with a year of primary education in rural Kenya.
 The consequences on the lives of these young girls is profound and heartbreaking.

+Canadaland has submitted a total of 250+ questions to WE Charity, covering dozens of topics and frequently containing inaccurate statements, all demonstrating reckless journalistic practices and Canadaland’s intent to damage the good reputation of the charity.
 While we support free and independent media, WE Charity cannot allow misinformation to go unchallenged when it negatively impacts our mission and our ability to meet the most basic human needs of children and families around the world.
 Therefore, following the unbiased and independent opinion of Justice Goudge, WE Charity has served Canadaland with two Notices of Libel, with the only request an apology and retraction of their false content.
 This was not a decision we took lightly.
 As context, the charity and its co-founders last submitted a Notice of Libel in 1997.
 However, Canadaland’s sustained posting of false statements over 18 months, and the fact these pieces continue to be shared extensively online, left no other option.

 It is worth noting that WE Charity, along with the independent social enterprise ME to WE that supports WE Charity, have been the subject of numerous independent audits and reviews by respected third parties including Mission Measurement, B Labs and the Fair Trade Foundation.
 WE Charity has received top grades from unbiased charitable sector evaluators including MoneySense, Charity Navigator, Charity Intelligence and GuideStar.
 In 2017, WE was named the first ever recipient of Good Housekeeping’s Humanitarian Seal, and we have received numerous awards for our workplace culture, including Canada’s Top Employer for Young People and Canada’s Most Admired Corporate Culture.
 The governance and financial structures of both WE Charity and ME to WE have been reviewed by the Ontario Public Guardian Trustee, a retired Supreme Court Justice and multiple auditors.
 Furthermore, the charity has been the subject of laudatory coverage by media such as the New York Times, The Economist and three in-depth reports by 60 Minutes.